4.8 miles (7.7km) with 89m of total ascent

 Clothall bridleway 5 after crossing the A507 Clothall Road |

-5: Cross the A507 then head S for 190m, still on Clothall bridleway 5, until you reach a gate on the left (location -
+5: Cross the A507 then head S for 190m, still on Clothall bridleway 5, until you reach a footpath crossing with a gate on the left (location -

 |